NVIDIA/aistore/bench/aisloader/README.md

  - `-batchsize` - List and delete batch size
  - `-getconfig` - If set, aisloader tests reading the configuration of the proxy instead of the usual GET/PUT requests.
  - `-seed` - Seed for random source, 0=use current time
+ - `-readoff` - Read range offset, may contain [multiplicative suffix](#bytes-multiplicative-suffix)
+ - `-readlen` - Read range length(0 - GET full object), may contain [multiplicative suffix](#bytes-multiplicative-suffix)
+ - `-loadernum` - Total number of aisloaders running concurrently and generating combined load.
+If defined, must be greater than the loaderid and cannot be used together with loaderidhashlen
+ - `-getloaderid` - Print out stored/computed unique loaderID(aisloader identifier) and exit
+ - `-loaderidhashlen` - Size (in bits) of the generated aisloader identifier.
+Cannot be used together with loadernum
+ - `-randomname` - Generate objects names of 32 random characters.
+This option is ignored when loadernum is defined
+ - `-subdir` - Virtual destination directory for all aisloader-generated objects.
+If not set, all generated objects are PUT into bucket's root
+ - `-putshards` - Spread generated objects over this many subdirectories (max 100k)
+ - `-uniquegets` - If set, GET objects randomly and equally(it makes sure *not* to GET some objects more frequently than the others).
+If not set, GET selects a random object every time, that may result, e.g, in reading the same object twice in a row
+ - `-no-detailed-stats` - If set, disable collecting detailed HTTP latencies for PUT and GET (to minimize amount of stats sent to statsD)
+ - `-dry-run` - Show the configuration and parameters that aisloader will use for benchmark and exit

 ### Examples